Support Community Advice Ards and North Down - CAAND

 Gifts left to charities in wills - usually known as legacies - don't need to be large.
 Even a small percentage of your estate, left as a gift, can make a big difference.

-Citizens Advice Ards and North Down is a charity - that's why we desperately need your support.
+Community Advice Ards and North Down is a charity - that's why we desperately need your support.
 As an independent charity, we rely on the support of members of the public - people like you.

 None of us can predict what problems our families and friends - and their children and grandchildren - may face in the future.
 They might have money difficulties, a relationship breakdown or ill health.
 They might have a disability, face an employment dispute or become a victim of discrimination.
 We are determined to make sure that whatever problems they face in the future, they don't have to face them alone.
 You can help us to achieve that aim today.